Abdullah0297445/apache-solr-poc/README.md

 4. If default scoring mechanism is not good enough for us then we can:
    1. Boost important/relevant terms.
 We can even leverage functions here.
    2. Implement a custom similarity algorithm based on the nature of our problem.
-5. when the data is indexed we can simply query it using the `OR` option for all the required fields.
+5. When the data is indexed we can simply query it using the `OR` option for all the required fields.
 You can see it in [solar_query.py](./solr_query.py) file.
 You can create query of any complexity you like.
 6. We can also apply facets to tag categories to narrow down the search results.